Central limit theorems for eigenvalues of deformations of Wigner matrices: Abstract

 \section{Abstract}

-In this paper, we explain the dependance of the fluctuations of the largest eigenvalues of a Deformed Wigner model with respect to the eigenvectors of the perturbation matrix.
-We exhibit quite general situations that will give rise to universality or non universality of the fluctuations.
+In this paper, we study the fluctuations of the extreme eigenvalues of a spiked finite rank deformation of a Hermitian (resp. symmetric) Wigner matrix when these eigenvalues separate from the bulk.
+We exhibit quite general situations that will give rise to universality or non universality of the fluctuations, according to the delocalization or localization of the eigenvectors of the perturbation.
+Dealing with the particular case of a spike with multiplicity one, we also establish a necessary and sufficient condition on the associated normalized eigenvector so that the fluctuations of the corresponding eigenvalue of the deformed model are universal.